 Meanwhile, Sawyer and Kate are stuck toiling away in what amounts to an island rock quarry, working under the hot sun, doing busy work while being observed by a half-dozen armed guards.
 I certainly don’t want to question the nefarious plans of the Dharma Initiative, but something about forcing our captives to do their best Fred Flintstone impersonations feels like a waste of resources to me.
 Much of “The Others’” plans thus far have centered around observation of menial, repetitive behavior, so I have little reason to believe that isn’t the case here as well.
 But for a wise-ass like Sawyer to not question why they don’t just bring out a jackhammer feels like the show playing coy.

-With the exception of the Season One’s “House of the Rising Sun,” these Kwon episodes have a tendency to veer sharply into melodrama, with the patriarchal and insecure Jin seemingly incapable of interacting with his wife without being domineering, and Yoon-jin Kim stuck playing a relatively thankless role as Sun, always inches from flight before fending off waves of guilt for even entertaining the thought.
+With the exception of season one’s “House of the Rising Sun,” these Kwon episodes have a tendency to veer sharply into melodrama, with the patriarchal and insecure Jin seemingly incapable of interacting with his wife without being domineering, and Yoon-jin Kim stuck playing a relatively thankless role as Sun, always inches from flight before fending off waves of guilt for even entertaining the thought.
 Now, for the second week in a row, we have a moody, alpha-male type stalking his wife’s lover, with the twist here being that, unlike Jack (who knows the “what” but not the “who”), Jin has no idea that the man he’s been assigned to kill is the same person who Sun’s been cheating with.

 Like last week’s Jack-centric episode, “The Glass Ballerina” (written by Jeff Pinkner and Buffy: The Vampire Slayer scribe Drew Goddard) mostly serves to add uncomfortable wrinkles to one of the show’s saints, going so far as to make the consistently sympathetic Sun quite unlikable.
 The title refers to an expensive bobble that Sun broke as a child, and the episode itself offers tenuous insight into her personality, equating her foundation-shaking lie of marital infidelity with her secret alliance with Sayid to rescue their friends.
 When confronted with the horrible consequences of her actions, she refuses to come clean.
 Despite all that has happened, Sun still cannot allow herself to be completely truthful to her husband and so keeps her shameful secret to herself.